xXleowXx/gitlab-charts/doc/charts/gitlab/gitaly/index.md

   services.
 The Auth Token secret and key are sourced from the `global.gitaly.authToken` value.

-> In addition, Gitaly container has a copy of GitLab Shell, which has some configuration that can be set.
+> In addition, the Gitaly container has a copy of GitLab Shell, which has some configuration that can be set.
 The Shell authToken is sourced from the `global.shell.authToken` values.